 UC Berkeley Nutrition and Physical Activity Work Group

 The 2013 Vision for a Healthier Cal Accomplishments summarizes the work of the UC Berkeley Nutrition and Physical Activity Work Group, led by Be Well at Work Wellness Program in partnership with faculty members, students, and campus service units.
-The Workgroup’s purpose is to identify problems associated with poor nutrition and inactivity on campus and to influence campus practices and policy to support a healthy environment.
-For more information, contact the Wellness Program at (510) 643-4646.
+The Workgroup’s purpose was to identify problems associated with poor nutrition and inactivity on campus and to influence campus practices and policy to support a healthy environment.